Netherlands in the Eurovision Song Contest 1965: Heats

+The detailed results of Ronnie Tober's semifinal are currently unknown.

 Final

 The national final was held on 13 February.
-The winning song was again chosen by a mixed 31-member jury, each awarding 1 point to their favourite song. "'t Is genoeg" was the winner by a 5-point margin.
+The winning song was again chosen by a mixed 31-member jury, each awarding 1 point to their favourite song.
+The winner was "t Is genoeg", written by Johnny Holshuyzen, composed by Joke van Soest, and performed Conny Vandenbos, who won by a 5-point margin.